alfonso-torres/eng84_CI_CD/README.md

 12. In `Branch Specifier` change to `*/dev`.
 13. In `Build Environment`, tick on `Provide Node & npm bin/ folder to PATH`.
 Leave that at it is.
 14. In `Post-build Actions`, select `Git Publisher`.
-15. Tick on `Push onlu if build suceeds`.
+15. Tick on `Push only if build suceeds`.
 16. In `Branches` section, in the `branch to push` write down `main`, and in `target remote name` write down `origin`.
-It is ogin to merge to the main branch.
+It is going to merge to the main branch.
 17. Click on `Apply` and `Save`.
 18. Go back to the last project `jose_CI_test`.
 In the section `Post-build Actions`, select `Build other projects`.
 19. In the gap `project to build`, select your new project `jose_merge` and tick on `trigger only if build is stable`.